cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Tactical Maneuvering

-Centers on strategic movement in combat scenarios.
+Centres on strategic movement in combat scenarios.
 Specialists in this area are skilled in flanking, using cover, and coordinating movements to effectively approach, engage, and disengage enemy forces while minimizing risks.